The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: OpenGadget3 -- Backbone

-Solving the system of differential equations describing the evolution of the gas, as written in Eqn.~(\ref{eq:hydro}), requires discretizing them.
+Solving the system of differential equations describing the evolution of the gas requires discretizing them.
 In the temporal dimension a sufficiently small timestep $\Delta t$ is introduced.
 The spatial discretisation can be obtained using various different approaches.
 In \textsc{OpenGadget3}, hydrodynamics is discretized either using Smoothed Particle Hydrodynamics (SPH) or with the newly implemented Meshless Finite Mass (MFM).
 Gravity is solved by a TreePM method.